 West Trade Review is published annually each spring and strives to put forth the best contemporary poetry, fiction, photography, and artwork and publishes a mix of established and up and coming writers/artists.

 Our mission is to perpetuate the work of artists both well known and yet-to-be-known, simultaneously enriching our world through the written word and visual arts.
 We strive to reflect diversity in style, content and perspective throughout prose, poetry, photography and other artwork.

 Our goal is to simply present to you the best art possible by both emerging and established creative minds.

 We have recently featured poetry and interviews with Dylan Krieger, Arisa White, John Amen, and Sonya Vatomsky.
-We have also featured the art of Julie Heffernan, Duy Huynh, & Carlos Estevez as well as the photography of Karina Juarez.
+We have also featured the artwork of Julie Heffernan, Duy Huynh, Raina Gentry, & Carlos Estevez as well as the photography of Karina Juarez.
 We have also published interviews with each of these visual artists.

 First established in 1981 in Charleston, SC, as Encore Literary Arts Magazine, the journal relocated to Charlotte, NC, in 2004 and dedicated itself to publishing a wide variety of poets and writers from around the Southeast and US and also featured photography and artwork.
 After four issues in Charlotte as Encore, the journal subsequently changed its name to West Trade Review in 2009.